StoneCypher/toy_chess_example_spec/README.md

             1. Yours
             1. Tournaments
             1. Famous games
+        1. Chat within games
+        1. Observers (off by default)
+            1. Important for tournaments, rank matches, title challenges, etc
+            1. Magnus Carlsen type shit
+            1. Players have to explicitly enable it
+            1. Possibly a streaming interface?
+Unclear if warranted
     1. PbEM support?
         1. Specify Live
         1. Over long time periods
         1. Allow time limit clock
     1. Can export to standard chess notations like FEN+
     1. Can play multiple concurrent games
+    1. Export history to JSON for external tooling
+    1. Export match to YouTube
+        1. With/without chat
+        1. With/without time compression
+        1. With/without move grid
+        1. With/without functional commentary
+        1. Everything branded to drive funnel back to us
+    1. Charts and graphs
     1. Clocks
         1. Game clock
         1. Move clock